mariovagomarzal/higher_category_theory/README.md

 environment is mainly managed with [Nix][nix] and _[devenv][devenv]_.
 However, it is also documented how to work without the latter.

+It is recommended to work with [Visual Studio Code][vscode].
+We have also included a `.vscode` directory with recommended settings and extensions for working with the repository.

 ### Nix setup

 To set up the development environment with Nix, you need to have Nix and